-With Treadmill.com, BigCommerce worked well because there was a lot of crazy options and rules that we had to do in order to upsell various services like white glove delivery and assembly.
+With Treadmill.com, BigCommerce worked well because there were a lot of crazy options and rules that we had to do in order to upsell various services like white glove delivery and assembly.
 We ended up doing a creative system of adding weights to each unit and using different ranges of weights to calculate how much to charge for extra services.
-While Shopify supports variants, it doesn’t support complex rules out of the box such as BigCommerce.
+While Shopify supports variants, it doesn't support complex rules out of the box such as BigCommerce.

 Example of Shopify variants listing: